Logo-stateuniv

 Our community shows off its muscle in our athletic teams.
 Our varsity athletes truly define the phrase “student athlete.”
 The Tribe is the Colonial Athletic Association (CAA) powerhouse among all sports, having won more than eighty conference championships.
 But this athletic prowess does not come at the expense of academic success, no not at all.
 The Tribe athletic teams can claim a 95 percent graduation rate, fifth best among all universities in the country.
 “Student-Athlete” indeed.

-A former President of William and Mary loved to end all of his speeches, e-mails, and official communication with the phrase “Hark Upon the Gale.”
-The phrase comes from the refrain of William and Mary’s Alma Mater:
+A former President of the college loved to end all of his speeches, e-mails, and official communication with the phrase “Hark Upon the Gale.”
+The phrase comes from the refrain of the college song, Alma Mater:

 William and Mary loved of old, Hark Upon the Gale!
 Hear the thunder of our chorus, Alma Mater Hail!
 The word hark can be interpreted two ways, as “to listen” and “to think back on something.”
 The word gale is usually defined as a “very strong wind” but can also mean “a noisy outburst.”
 So one can interpret this in two ways, both seem quite appropriate to the college.
 Hark Upon the Gale!
 Listen to the strong wind!
 Remember our actions!
 Put in more direct terms: Feel our impact!

 Here, in our school’s academic setting, you will, without a doubt, be challenged on a daily basis.
 However, do not confuse the word “challenged” with “unbelievably difficult.”
 Believe me, if you are admitted, we know you can do the work that lies ahead of you.
-But at William and Mary, challenging means more than this.
+But at our college, challenging means more than this.
 It means you will have extremely dedicated faculty members seeking to draw out your best.
 It means you will have peers who are just as excited as you are about classes and studies.
 It means you will have the opportunity to, and many times be expected to, develop original and innovative research that is graduate level at many other schools.
-In short, the academics at William and Mary will challenge every inch of what you can do.
+In short, the academics will challenge every inch of what you can do.

 Faculty